hyperledger/indy-node/docs/transactions.md

 This doc is about supported transactions and their representation on the Ledger (that is internal one).
 If you are interested in the format of client's Request (both write and read ones), then have a look at [requests](requests.md).

-- All transactions are stored in distributed Ledger (replicated on all Nodes)
+- All transactions are stored in a distributed Ledger (replicated on all Nodes)
-- The ledger is based on Merkle Tree.
+- The ledger is based on Merkle Tree
 - The ledger consists of two things:
-    - transactions log as a sequence of key-value pairs where key is a sequence number of the transaction and value is serialized transaction
+    - transactions log as a sequence of key-value pairs where key is a sequence number of the transaction and value is the serialized transaction
     - merkle tree (where hashes for leaves and nodes are persisted)
 - Each transaction has a sequence number (no gaps) - keys in transactions log
 - So, this can be considered as a blockchain where each block size equals to 1
 - There are multiple ledgers by default:
-    - pool ledger: transactions related to pool/network configuration (listing all nodes, their keys and addresses)
+    - *pool ledger*: transactions related to pool/network configuration (listing all nodes, their keys and addresses)
-    - config ledger: transactions for pool configuration plus transactions related to Pool Upgrade
+    - *config ledger*: transactions for pool configuration plus transactions related to Pool Upgrade
-    - domain ledger: all main domain and application specific transactions (including NYM transactions for DID)
+    - *domain ledger*: all main domain and application specific transactions (including NYM transactions for DID)
 - All transactions are serialized to MsgPack format
 - All transactions (both transaction log and merkle tree hash stores) are stored in LevelDB
 - One can use `read_ledger` script to get transactions for a specified ledger in a readable (JSON) format